agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 #### Preferences for the two Donut Store branches can vary
 Another explanation of the Naive path is that the agent has a preference for the "Donut N" branch of the Donut Store over the "Donut S" branch.
 Maybe this branch is better run or has more space.
-We assume the two Donut stores at least don't differ by much in their utility.
 If we add this to our set of possible preferences, inference changes significantly.

 To speed up inference, we use a fixed assumption that the agent is Naive.
 There are three explanations of the agent's path:

 1. Softmax noise: measured by $$\alpha$$
 2. The agent is Naive and tempted by Donut: measured by `discount` and `donutTempting`
-3. The agent prefers Donut N to Donut S: measured by `donutNWins` (i.e. Donut N's utility is greater than Donut S's).
+3. The agent prefers Donut N to Donut S: measured by `donutNGreaterDonutS` (i.e. Donut N's utility is greater than Donut S's).

 These three can also be combined to explain the behavior.